Last updated: 19th November 2020

 - Creating new content that’s valuable to your industry.
 Examples include quick tips, case studies, videos and product or service guides.

 - Boosting your website’s search engine optimisation (SEO).
 This will help your business to show up higher in Google searches for your trade.
 If you’re a Rated People member and you don’t have a website, your unique profile page already acts as one for you.

 - Tracking customer data.
 By doing this, you can see how many new client opportunities you’re getting through digital marketing.

-Check out our digital marketing tips to make your small business stand out post-lockdown for a detailed guide on how to do the above tasks.
+Check out our digital marketing tips to make your small business stand out post-lockdown for more advice.

 Add skills to your Rated People profile

-Over the next few weeks, homeowners will be connecting with tradespeople that they can hire to complete energy-efficient home improvements from September onwards.
-From green boilers to double glazing, the government expects green work to be carried out in over 650,000 homes.
+Homeowners are connecting with tradespeople that they can hire to complete energy-efficient home improvements from now until the Green Homes Grant scheme ends on 31st March 2022.
+From green boilers to double glazing, the government expects green work to be carried out in over 600,000 homes.

-Add the relevant skills for these jobs to your Rated People profile now – so that you can increase your chances of winning the new work for your trade:
+Add the relevant skills for these jobs to your Rated People profile now.
+It’ll increase your chances of winning the new work for your trade: